-Hubby was determined to find himself a 12 string guitar in NYC.
+Hubby was determined to find himself a 12-string guitar in NYC.
 Just the thought of one more guitar in the house drove me straight into the arms of the closest pastry shop.
 So on most days, hubby’s guitar search and my pastry hunt went hand in hand.
 I bring you 3 of NYC’s most loved Italian bakeries.

-Ferrara Bakery & Café, 195 Grand St
+Ferrara Bakery & Café 195 Grand Street (between Mulberry & Mott Street)

-Rocco’s Pastry Shop and Espresso Café, 243 Bleecker St
+Rocco’s Pastry Shop and Espresso Café 243 Bleecker St

 Ardell at Matt Umanov Guitars, Greenwich Village directed us to Rocco’s and even gave his recommendations on what we should try there.
 He suggested the French Lulu (pastry shell filled with vanilla french cream and topped with chocolate coconut macaroon & cocoa powder) and their freshly made Cannoli (a Sicilian pastry meaning ‘little tube’).

 This was by far the most warm and inviting experience we had, as far as Italian bakeries in NYC go!
 Established in 1894, it is run today by Robert Zerilli (the great nephew of Antonio Veniero, the founder) and his siblings.
-It was late morning when we got to Veniero’s and though their take-away pastry shop was crowded, we were the only customers in the café.
+This pasticerria began its life as a confection store before taking the city by storm with its baked Italian goodies.

 Robert also, very generously treated us to some of Veniero’s favourites – Strawberry Shortcake and Zuppa Inglese (sponge cake soaked in rum and layered with chocolate custard).
 Complete calorie overload but I wasn’t complaining!